 Do they call or raise?

 Observe if the player likes to enter the pot by either calling or raising.
 Usually, if your opponent raises early, it means that you need to be cautious when playing marginal hands, as they might raise and force you out of the pot.
 As mentioned before, a tight player is likely to call early in the game.

-When a player calls the flop, calls the turn and then, suddenly, raises the river, it’s a sign that they’ve got plans.
+When a player calls the flop, calls the turn, and then, suddenly, raises the river, it’s a sign that they’ve got plans.
 In this scenario, the other players might feel that because they followed their opponent to the river, they may as well call a final bet.
-What then happens is that they end up losing.
+Often they end up losing.
 You shouldn’t fall for it.
 This is a good way to see how an opponent changes gear on the river.

 Also dubbed a “blocking bet’’ and considered a classic, this happens when your opponent checks or calls, and suddenly wagers a small stake into you, on the turn of a draw.
 When it gets to this point, chances are that your opponent may have had a weak pair or had the draw on the flop.
 Their small wager is there to allow them to draw cheaply.
 It’s better to charge them more if this occurs.

 Bets on the flop and turn

 It’s often a sign of weakness if your opponent doesn’t increase their bet size on the turn.
 Usually, this means they’ll have a pair with a weak kicker, and it’s your chance to raise and win the pot.
 Some players will not bet on the turn, even though they were aggressive before the flop.
 This betting pattern tells you exactly what kind of hand your opponent has.
 By not wagering on the turn, it says a lot, and at most, it means that the pot is yours.
 However, if they do wager on the turn, it shows that they might have a good hand.
 The size of a player’s bet is also something to consider.
 Also, keep in mind what range of hands that particular player is likely to bet or raise with.